 Students may begin practicum at the beginning of the second year.
-The DCT may also approve some placements upon successful completion of the 1st year Assessment Module in the spring.
-This means students will identify and interview for practicum positions during the Fall and Winter quarters of the first year.
+The DCT may also approve some placements upon successful completion of the 1st year Annual Assessment in the spring.
+This means students will identify and interview for practicum positions during Winter quarter of the first year.
 Practicum credit will not be awarded during the first year.
 New practicum sites must be approved by the DCT prior to interview with the site.
 Please refer to the site proposal procedures below.

-Students must petition the Director of Clinical Training to be cleared to begin the process of acquiring practicum positions, using the Practicum Readiness Packet.
+Students must petition the DCT to be cleared to begin the process of acquiring practicum positions, using the Practicum Readiness Material on Tevera.